Il trionfo di Clelia (Mysliveček)

-Il trionfo di Clelia ("The Triumph of Clelia") is an 18th-century Italian opera in three acts by the Czech composer Josef Mysliveček composed to a libretto by the Italian poet Metastasio.
-It was common in the 1760s for composers to set Metastasian texts written decades before.
-Exceptionally, the text for Il trionfo di Clelia, first produced in Vienna in 1762, was almost new when Mysliveček was commissioned to compose his setting for Turin, and all of the aria texts used for his setting derive from the original libretto.
-This opera (and all the rest of Mysliveček's operas) belong to the serious type in Italian language referred to as opera seria.
+Il trionfo di Clelia ("The Triumph of Clelia") is an 18th-century Italian opera in three acts by the Czech composer Josef Mysliveček composed to a libretto by the Italian poet Metastasio for a production mounted in Turin during the carnival operatic season of 1768.
+It was common in the 1760s for composers to set Metastasian texts written decades earlier, but the text for Il trionfo di Clelia, first produced in Vienna in 1762 with music by Johann Adolf Hasse, was almost new when Mysliveček was commissioned to compose his setting.
+Exceptionally among the Mysliveček operas set to pre-existing Metastasian librettos, all of the aria texts used for his setting derive from the original without any substitutions.
+An advantage of using such a recent Metastasian libretto would have been no need to alter the original to accommodate an abbreviated third act such as was common in Metastasian adaptations of the 1760s.
+This opera (with all the rest of Mysliveček's operas) belongs to the serious type in Italian language referred to as opera seria that would usually feature the designation dramma per musica in librettos.

-Metastasio's libretto was also set by Gluck and others.
+Metastasio's libretto was also set by Gluck and others, principally Ferdinando Bertoni, Niccolò Jommelli, Angelo Tarchi, and Marcos Portugal.

 Performance history

 The opera was first performed at the Teatro Regio in Turin on 26 December 1767 at the beginning of the 1768 carnival operatic season.
 Opera productions at the royal court of Turin, which were sponsored only for the carnival season that took place at the beginning of each year, were famed for their lavish staging.
 Mysliveček's commission was the first after his overwhelming successes in Naples in the year 1767, particularly with Il Bellerofonte.
 He soon was given commissions from every major operatic center in Italy.
 The cast of the Turin production of Il trionfo di Clelia included the noted soprano Caterina Gabrielli, who had contributed enormously to the success of Il Bellerofonte in Naples.
 Francesca Gabrielli, probably her sister, also appeared in the Turin production along with the aging castrato Sebastiano Emiliani.

 Mysliveček's opera Il trionfo di Clelia was never performed in Prague, but he clearly brought the music with him when he returned to Prague for a visit early in 1768, since arias from it were copied into ecclesiastical collections in Bohemia for decades after the 1760s.
 The same phenomenon is noticeable for arias from the operas Semiramide and Il Bellerofonte, works that were revived in Prague after the composer's return in 1768.
+The arias "Tempeste il mar" and "Non speri onusto il pino" were the ones most commonly tapped as sources for ecclesiastical adaptations.